 When he fine-tuned his code, he can use the central supercomputer to run it on 1000 cores or more.
 It is more likely he will have better results sooner and he made a more efficient use of his supercomputing time this way.

 It often happens that one software tools is just not good enough for everything.
 It also often happens that the best software tools for each part of the job need different computer environment meaning that one runs on Windows, the other runs on a different OS.

-When a CGI artist has a DEXTER personal cluster, he has four workstations built into a computer case.
-He can choose to have Windows on two of the workstations with all necessary software tools performing the best on Windows.
-And he can have an other OS on the other two so that all the best performing programs can utilize the resources of separate graphics optimised workstations.
+When a CGI artist has a DEXTER personal cluster, they have four workstations built into a computer case.
+They can choose to have Windows on two of the workstations with all necessary software tools performing the best on Windows.
+And they can have an other OS on the other two so that all the best performing programs can utilize the resources of separate graphics optimised workstations.
 Since all four workstations are connected by a high speed network, files can be quickly moved between them.
 All four workstations can have their full-size graphics cards, loads of RAM and hard drives.
 And the whole personal cluster fits beside a regular office desk.